ESG Evaluation System OverviewEvaluation System

 4. Disclose Information, Expand Participation, and enhance Capital Market Quality

-The design of the corporate governance evaluation dimensions and indicators is based on various domestic and foreign corporate governance indicators and regulations.
-Furthermore, it recruited external experts and scholars to form a "corporate governance evaluation committee" to provide professional guidance, conduct public hearing processes to listen to various suggestions, and expand references to corporate governance evaluation.
-After the announcement of the evaluation indicators, there were a lot of promotional activities, thereby prompting companies and investors to emphasize the operations and results of the evaluation system.
+The design of the evaluation dimensions and indicators is based on various domestic and foreign CG&S indicators and regulations.
+Furthermore, external experts and scholars have been recruited to form an ESG Evaluation Committee to provide professional guidance, listen to feedback from all quarters, and expand the information sources referred to in formulating the evaluation indicators.
+After the announcement of the evaluation indicators, there were many promotional activities, thereby prompting companies and investors to emphasize the operations and results of the evaluation system.
 This will further raise the overall standard of corporate governance, achieving the objectives of disclosing information, expanding participation, and enhancing capital market quality.